 That’s pretty much the way I feel about my friend, Flannery, a woman who doubtless had her limitations but who was constantly striving to transcend them, by the grace of God, right up until the day she died.
 I see no evidence in this story that Flannery O’ Connor was influenced by Teilhard de Chardin and “all his bogus evolutionary crap”; rather, I see a perfectly orthodox theology of Grace, undoubtedly shaped by the writings of the Angelic Doctor, whose work she devotedly read every night before bed.
 With respect to her interest in Teilhard de Chardin, she admitted that, being neither a theologian nor a scientist, she didn’t understand a lot of what he wrote; her admiration for him seems to spring more from the way he inspired her imagination, as well as his idea about “passive diminishment,” a concept which spoke to her own condition as one who suffered from an incurable, debilitating illness.
 Certainly, I see no taint of Teilhard’s unorthodox views on Original Sin or cosmic evolution in “Revelation” or any of O’Connor’s other short stories.

 Was Flannery O’Connor a saint?
 I don’t know and don’t particularly care.
-She was a sincere and devout Catholic, although not a narrow one.
+If she wasn't when she died, she will be when we meet in eternity.
+She certainly was a sincere and devout Catholic, although not a narrow one.
 She devoted her life to putting her one indisputable talent in the service of God, trying to awaken a culture that was busy abandoning Him, to the hope of repentance and spiritual regeneration.
 Perhaps she was too much impressed by some of the theological fads of her day, but I think it would be off the mark to brand her a “modernist.”
 I dislike the practice of applying shibboleths that divide Catholics (or other Christians) into tendentious dichotomies: “modernists” and “traditionalists,” “heretics” and “true believers,” “us” and “them.”
 To do so presents a temptation to sin against Charity, and puts us in the camp of the unregenerate Mrs. Turpin and other self-satisfied pharisees.
 More important is to distinguish between Truth and error (love the sinner, hate the sin), and I find plenty of truth, and Charity, in Flannery O’Connor’s stories.